oliwerhelsen/luminor-ts/README.md

 ## Contributing

-Contributions är välkomna! Öppna en issue eller skicka en pull request.
+Contributions are welcome!
+Open an issue or submit a pull request.